 - Kicks and stretches are happening often

-- Bone marrow is formed
+- Bone marrow has formed

-- Central nervous system is working
+- The central nervous system is working

 32-36 Weeks – We’re almost there!